The Alotian Club Course Review & Photos - Golf Digest

 Tom Fazio (2004)

 The Alotian Club gives us a hint of what Augusta National would have looked like had Bobby Jones established his dream course on even hillier terrain than Augusta.
 The first tee shot drops 70 feet to a fairway below, with the approach playing back uphill.
 The tee on the 205-yard par-3 sixth sits 85 feet above the green.
-Alotian, founded by Warren Stevens, son of former Masters chairman Jackson Stevens, is the first (and still only) course in Arkansas ever to make America's 100 Greatest.
+Alotian, founded by Warren Stevens, son of former Masters chairman Jackson Stevens, is the first (and still only) course in Arkansas ever to make America’s 100 Greatest.
 The Alotian name comes from the annual golf trips Stevens once took with his buddies.
-He called it America's Lights Out Tour, and they were the Alotians.
+He called it the America’s Lights Out Tour, and participants called themselves The Alotians.

 100 Greatest History: Ranked since 2011.
 Highest ranking: No. 14, 2011-12.
 Previous ranking: 27